 Schools Superintendent James Habel on Tuesday said the budget was malleable and could be changed before the March 29 public presentation.

-Included in the tentative spending plan is West Belmar School, which under the plan would not be closed.
+Included in the tentative spending plan is West Belmar School, which under the plan .
 The district’s custodial staff, however, would be outsourced, officials have said.